 I’d heard of the short little versions of the M-16, but with better suppressors, shorter stocks, barrels and with larger magazines.
 They looked really cool.

 I climbed up the bank with the Gunny and my scout team.
 Jurgens, Sugar Daddy and even Charlemagne gathered, with some of their Marines.
 I looked around, as Whittier walked toward me.
-It was getting to be late in the day and, although there had been a lot of fire across the river and down valley there was no gun fire audible anywhere, although I still felt uncomfortable standing vertical in such an open area.
+It was getting to be late in the day and, although there had been a lot of fire across the river and down valley there was no gun fire audible anywhere, although I still felt uncomfortable standing vertically in such an open area.

 “That’s quite a helmet, lieutenant,” Major Whittier said, holding out his right hand.
 “Mind if I take a look?”